-One-Year of The ultimate goal the Program is develop Cinematography to individuals to be able to work professionally as cinematographers or in crews supporting the cinematographer.
+The goal of ultimate the One-Year Cinematography Program is to develop individuals to be able to work professionally as cinematographers or in crews supporting the cinematographer.
 During the Cinematography Production Lab course students have the opportunity to work in a microcosm of the professional world on projects of their own.
 Each project is to be treated as a professional endeavor and students are observed in their set craft, in their set operations, in their working behavior as crew, on their preproduction work, and on their abilities and successes as a storyteller.
 There are generally two types of Cinematography Production Lab classes: Production Meetings and Lab Workshops.
 Each class type meets for the purpose of prepping the students' individual projects.

 During the Production Meetings, students hold crew meetings to go over each student's individual shoots.
-The concentration of the meetings are part creative and part logistical, discussing items such as production schedule and calendar, equipment lists, roles and and responsibilities, script breakdown, and visual and narrative goals.
+The concentration of the meetings are part creative and part logistical, discussing items such as production schedule and calendar, equipment lists, roles and responsibilities, script and location breakdown, and visual and narrative goals.

 Students also present their pre-production work such as: production booklet, floor plans, shot list, storyboards, look book, director's notebook, schedule, and their project form (their goals for the project).
 In addition, the instructor may use some time within each new lab to either review production rules or introduce new production practices that the students may have not dealt with before such as getting permits, how to draft a professional call sheet, scouting a location, fundamental production rules, labor laws, and safety procedures.